OUR BOARD

 Board Member

-Lyn Maner is the account manager at Redspot.
-She has more than 25 years of professional experience in communications, relationship-building, and content creation.
-Redspot is Rotorua’s premier creative agency and specialises in working with businesses to build their brand story and strategy through graphic design, web development, communications and digital marketing.
+Lyn Maner is the account manager at Redspot Creative Studio, Rotorua’s premier creative agency that specialises in helping businesses build their brand story and strategy through graphic design, web development, communications and digital marketing.
+In her “spare” time, she’s the communications manager for the NZ Blues & BBQ Festival held in Rotorua.

-Lyn is keen to inform and inspire more individuals and businesses to embrace sustainability for the long-term benefit of our environment and society.
+Ever keen to inform and inspire more individuals and businesses to embrace sustainability for the long-term benefit of our environment, whenua and society, she’s an avid volunteer, championing sustainability at sporting and environmental events such as Sustainable Backyards and the Rotorua Walking Festival.

 APR Consultants Ltd was involved in the inception of the Charter in Rotorua and have worked as a major sponsor since.
 For more than 20 years APR has managed the Rotorua Sustainable Charter through the role of the Sustainability Advisor.
 In the past 10 years, APR has also taken over the role of Charter Administration.